Frequently Asked Questions

 PourMyBeer’s system limits guests to accessing only 2 drinks at a time.
 For wine, a drink is 5-7 ounces, and for beers, it is 10-16 ounces.
 When the customers reach the point where they need to get their RFID card or wristband reauthorized, your staff can give their RFID card access to 2 more drinks.

-The only States that have NOT given permission to use our systems are New Mexico, Utah, Oklahoma, Oregon, Montana, Vermont, Connecticut, and West Virginia.
+The only States that have NOT given permission to use our systems are New Mexico, Utah, Oregon, Montana, Vermont, and West Virginia.
 We are working on changing that.

 How Do Customers Use it?

-Your customers will come to the bar/check-in area where they will receive an RFID card upon showing you their ID for legal drinking age verification and providing a payment card.
+Your customers will come to the bar/check-in area where they will receive an RFID card after their ID is verified for the legal drinking age and they provide a payment card.
 They can either pre-pay for a dollar amount or open a tab to pay when they are done.
 We limit their consumption to 2 drinks (32 oz. of beer or 12 oz. of wine at a time).
 Once they reach this limit, your staff can reactivate the card for another 2 drink limit at any of the screens above the taps without having to go back to the check-in terminal.
 This process is in place to avoid overconsumption.
-Here is a simple video on how easy & fun using self-pour technology is for the customer.
+Here is a simple video on how fun & easy using self-pour technology is for the customer.

 What beverages Can the PourMyBeer System Serve?